shadow/shadow/docs/Analyzing-results.md

 ```

 + _real-time_:
-the wall clock time since the start of the experiment, represented as `hours:minutes:seconds:nanoseconds`
+the wall clock time since the start of the experiment, represented as `hours:minutes:seconds:microseconds`
 + _thread-id_:
 the ID of the worker thread that generated the message
 + _virtual-time_: